 According to a 2017 study conducted by the Centers for Disease Control and Prevention (CDC), 19% of young adults in the U.S. (aged 20-29) had unilateral and bilateral audiometric notches, while 4% of them had an audio-metric notch which occurred from noise-induced hearing loss.
 Based on this, 40 million U.S. adults may have noise-induced hearing loss.
 33% of adults (aged 20-69) had an audio-metric noise notch and reported being exposed to loud noise at work.

-So, getting a noise-induced hearing loss is highly probable if you are exposed to a noisy environment for those with long-term exposure to noisy environments.
+So, getting noise-induced hearing loss is highly probable if you are exposed to a noisy environment for those with long-term exposure to noisy environments.

 Is Noise Damaging Your Hearing?

-Often people may feel like the sound is not harmful, and so might ignore some of the warnings.
+Often people may feel like the sound is not harmful, so might ignore some of the warnings.
 Noise-induced hearing loss can occur even if you are exposed to a moderate level of sound for a longer time, rather than loud sounds in a short time.

 Your hearing may be affected if: